Meeting Time: February 14, 2019 at 11:30am PST

 • 10213762004625609

-Kenneth Tang over 5 years ago
+Kenneth Tang almost 6 years ago

 Working with many low income Chinese immigrants who are living in this triplex/duplex units, I’ve seen the impacts of our community being forced to move because they can’t bear the costs anymore often accompanied by regular harassment to leave.
 These cases are numerous and often go unseen or unheard as many in our Chinese and asian immigrant broadly don’t know their rights or resources.
 It feels even more hopeless for these families and seniors who don’t have the rights at all simply because they chose to move into a triplex/duplex.
 One elderly couple we worked with had rented for 13 years and even had section 8, but their landlord explicitly and unabashedly told them they would stop accepting their section 8 voucher and wanted to raise their rent by $1000.
 With little to no protections we were only able to negotiate for more time, but ultimately the uncertainty of housing and fear of losing their section 8 voucher if they couldn't find another home forced them to move out of Oakland.